 A little history.

 Acupuncture is part of a complete medical system based on Chinese medical theory, which has been developed and refined for over 2000 years.
-This theory extends to guide dietary, lifestyle and activity choices, all of which fall into our practice.
+This theory extends to guide dietary, lifestyle and activity choices, all of which fall into our scope of practice.
 The use of small diameter, solid needles minimizes the invasiveness and discomfort while allowing the practitioner to promote balance within the body.